hci-lab-um/heuristics-for-test-tool-design/Heuristics/H06-LearningPreferences.md

   <summary>Click for explanation of the heuristic
   </summary>

-This heuristic is related to H04 `Communication preferences?' and H05 `Learning goals?' but takes a different focus.
+This heuristic is related to H04 Communication preferences? and H05 Learning goals? but takes a different focus.
 We found that some people had different communication preferences when they knew about a topic to their preferences when learning a topic.

 Think about: